Last updated: June 2026 | By Evolving Home Team

 Mortgages and Financing

 Some lenders offer better rates for energy-efficient homes.
-Green mortgages may provide lower interest rates or higher loan-to-value ratios for A-C rated properties.
+Green mortgages may provide lower interest rates or higher loan-to-value ratios for A-C rated properties—terms change by lender.

 Minimum Energy Efficiency Standards (MEES)